Jean-Pierre Pernot

-Jean-Pierre Pernot (born 25 June 1947) is a French politician.
+Jean-Pierre Pernot (25 June 1947 – 2 June 2025) was a French politician.

+Life and career

 Pernot was born in Clichy-sous-Bois on 25 June 1947.
 He was first elected mayor of Méry-sur-Oise in 1995, while affiliated with the Socialist Party.
 Pernot later joined the Citizen and Republican Movement.
-The Constitutional Council froze Pernot's campaign accounts in a 2013 ruling, rending him unable to run in the 2014 election.
-He served on the National Assembly as a Socialist Party member representing Val-d'Oise's 2nd constituency from 1999 to 2002, replacing Dominique Gillot, who accepted an appointment as health minister.
+The Constitutional Council froze Pernot's campaign accounts in a 2013 ruling, rendering him unable to run in the 2014 election.
+He served in the National Assembly as a Socialist Party member representing Val-d'Oise's 2nd constituency from 1999 to 2002, replacing Dominique Gillot, who accepted an appointment as health minister.

 Pernot supported the 2017 campaign of presidential candidate Emmanuel Macron.

+Pernot died at a rehabilitation centre in Ennery, Val-d'Oise, on 2 June 2025, at the age of 77.
+He had suffered a stroke in 2014, which left him much weakened in his later years.